Skip to main content

 Gmail filters work as automation rules to handle incoming email messages.
 In other words, these rules automate the process of sorting out emails and organizing your inbox, saving the time you would spend doing it manually.

-So basically, you can set some criteria for each filter and also which action you want Gmail to take on any message that matches these criteria.
 For example, if you are receiving many newsletters from a specific sender, you can set a filter to make Gmail automatically archive or delete any message that comes from it.
 You won’t have to see or deal with any boring newsletter or ad email anymore.

 How to create a Gmail filter